×

 Is there a lot of diversity?
 Are people in Bayahibe accepting of differences?

 "Bayahibe, Dominican Republic is a small fishing village that has grown into a popular tourist destination.
 As such, it has a diverse mix of locals and tourists from around the world.
 The local population is primarily of Dominican descent, but there are also expatriates from various countries who have settled in the area.
 The people of Bayahibe are generally known for their warm hospitality and are accepting of differences.
 They are accustomed to interacting with tourists of different nationalities, cultures, and backgrounds.
-However, like any place, individual attitudes can vary," remarked one expat who made the move to Bayahibe.
+However, like any place, individual attitudes can vary," said one expat who made the move to Bayahibe.

 AGS Worldwide MoversAGS Worldwide Movers